awsdocs/amazon-ecs-developer-guide/doc_source/start_task_at_launch.md

 **To start a task at container instance launch time**

-1. If you have not done so already, create a task definition with the container you want to run on your container instance at launch by following the procedures in [Creating a Task Definition](create-task-definition.md)\.
+1. If you have not done so already, create a task definition with the container you want to run on your container instance at launch by following the procedures in [Creating a task definition](create-task-definition.md)\.

 1. Modify your `ecsInstanceRole` IAM role to add permissions for the `StartTask` API operation\.
 For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.